 In general, minor changes were observed histologically in knee joint health between the control and exercise groups.
 Histological observation of staining of the cruciate ligaments from control and exercise groups showed a normal alignment with variation in fibre orientation in fibre orientation and a similar intensity of toluidine blue staining (Figure 1A, 1Aa, D and Da).
 For the collateral ligaments, the level of ECM staining between the control and the exercise group were similar with no obvious disorganisation of fibres alignment (Figure 1B, 1Ba, E and Ea).
 Histological staining of the articular cartilage knee joints showed a smooth undisrupted articular cartilage surface with none to minor degradation and lesions observed in both control and exercise group (Figure 1C, Ca, F and Fa).
 However, in one joint from the exercise group that were good runners, lesions were observed on the surface of the articular cartilage as highlighted in Figure 1F and 1Fa.
 Histological analysis resulted in average scoring in the ACLs of 3.53 ± 0.92 and 3.66 ± 1.55 for the control and exercise groups respectively.
 For the MCLs, scores reached 1.69 ± 1.02 in the control group and 2.54 ± 1.03 in the exercise group (Figure 4G).
 No significant difference was found between control and exercise group in both cruciate and collateral ligaments (p=0.08, p=0.19).

 An average OARSI of 0.37 ± 0.3 and 0.92 ± 0.54 was achieved for the control and exercise group, respectively.
 Overall, the mean OARSI scores for the control and exercise group were calculated at 0.025 ± 0.024 and 0.063 ± 0.045 respectively.
-This difference between the two groups was not statistically significant (p=0.072) (Figure 4H and 4I).
+This difference between the two groups was not statistically significant (p=0.072) (Figure 4H and 4I). so not statistically different between acl and mcl- maybe make this a bit clearer.

 Proteomics